 The coast of California is a spectacular draw for the guests of our boutique Mendocino hotel.
 With craggy cliffs, sweeping vistas, and muted colors, Northern California's coastline begs to be explored during your stay in Mendocino.
 The Mendocino area is home to two lighthouses that offer unique vantage points into the history of the California coast.
 Visiting them is a great day trip for some sightseeing and education about these navigational aids.
-Next time you're on a lark on Mendocino, visit these two lighthouses of Mendocino to learn more about the maritime history of Northern California.
+Next time you're on a trip on Mendocino, visit these two lighthouses of Mendocino to learn more about the maritime history of Northern California.

 Point Cabrillo Light Station | 45300 Lighthouse Rd, Mendocino | (707) 937-6122